Palau Güell: A Glimpse into Gaudí's Early Work and Genius

 Innovative Use of Light

 Another notable feature of Palau Güell is its use of light.
 Antoni Gaudí was known for his innovative approach to lighting, and this is evident throughout the building.
-The central hall, for example, features a series of stained glass windows that allow natural light to flood the space.
+The central hall features a series of stained glass windows that allow natural light to flood the space.
 Elsewhere in the building, Gaudí used skylights and other clever design features to bring light into even the darkest corners.

 Traditional Materials